parrt/msds692/notes/buzzfeed.md

     ...
 ```

 **Exercise**: Write a `parseBF` function that fetches `https://www.buzzfeed.com/news`, purses with beautiful soup, and then uses the `for` loop above to find all of the appropriate tags.
 While debugging, you can print out `link['href']` to show the link, or of course you can print the whole `link`.
 Next, extract to the `post_category` from the `data-bfa` attribute.
-Fill and return a dictionary that maps category/topic two a list of `href` likes.
+Fill and return a dictionary that maps category/topic two a set of `href` links.
 Using the following main script to print out the dictionary

 ```python
 topics = parseBF()